ALL ABOUT SOYFOODS

 The Soyfoods Guide provides health and nutrition information, quick tips for using soy ingredients and delicious soy recipes to try at home.
 Not only do we recommend this guide for consumers, we suggest health professionals order a supply to hand out to patients as an educational tool when recommending they add more soy to their diet.

 Since the Soyfoods Guide is printed each year, check back to get a new file of recipe ideas.
-Visit the links below to download a free copy online or order a printed copy sent to your home.
+Visit the links below to download a free copy online.

 Download here: Soyfoods Guide